lsprangers/lsprangers.github.io/docs/aws_sap/VPC.md

     - Transit Gateways allow for hub-and-spoke (star) connection model
 - Regional resource
     - Can peer Transit Gateways themselves across regions
+    - One TGW in each region, and then peer all of those together
+    - Attach each resource to a TGW via TGW Attachment
+- **Similar to VPC Peering, you must update route tables:**
+    - Destination: Some other Subnet CIDR
+    - Target: TGW Attachment
+- Because of having to update route tables, there's still a ton of work on updating each connected resource in the network mesh, but we do not have to manually accept and deny each of the peering requests anymore
+    - It's still much smaller than peering all of them
+    - If there are $N$ VPC's, then we would need ${N \cdot (N-1)} \over 2$ peering connections (fully completed graph), versus just connecting each of the $N$, once, to the TGW
+        - We would still need to update all route tables, but this is typically more scalable and easier to accomplish
 - Share cross account via Resource Access Manager (RAM)
 - Route tables allow us to limit which VPC's can talk to each other
 - Works with Direct Connect, VPN Connections